 Vs 1: The war is over!
 We have peace with God.
 God is not our enemy, but our ally and protector.
 No anxiety, no fear.
 Instead, real peace of mind and heart!

-Vs 2: We have the incredible privilege of a personal relationship with the God of the Universe!
-This is a gift completely undeserved but joyfully received.
+Vs 2: We have the incredible privilege of a personal relationship with the God of the universe!
+This relationship is a gift completely undeserved but joyfully received.

 Vs 3-4: By faith in Jesus and trust in God our Father, we can understand the benefit of tough times and situations as they make us stronger and deepen our faith.

 Vs 5: God sent his Holy Spirit to live inside us and fill us with his love – love to receive and love to give others.